Click on the question to view the answer.

 You are legally required to accurately report all types of sales on your monthly Sales & Use tax return.
 It would be fraudulent to simply reduce food sales and change those reported sales to fully taxable sales in order to avoid the Retail Accountability assessment.
 It is a class E felony to file a fraudulent tax return or evade tax owed to the State of Tennessee.

 Wholesalers are still reporting sales to your closed business.
-Please download the data and notify any wholesaler still reporting sales to your business that your business is closed.
+Please download the data and notify in writing, any wholesaler still reporting sales to your business that your business is closed.
 Once the wholesalers have corrected the data they upload, please notify us so that we can use the corrected data to adjust your assessment.
+If the wholesalers do not change the data because you did not notify them in a timely manner that you had closed your business, you could still be liable for the Retail Accountability assessment.

 You cannot make sales for resale without a tobacco license.
 Therefore, you must pay the sales tax on those sales.
-Please see Important Notice 13-07 which is located on our website at http://www.state.tn.us/revenue/notices/tobacco/index.shtml.
+Please see Important Notice 13-10 which is located on our website at http://www.tn.gov/revenue/notices/index.shtml in the Tobacco Tax tab.

 We can only discuss your tax information with the owner or authorized employee of your business unless you send us a completed Power of Attorney (POA).
 A Power of Attorney form can be found on our website or at the following link. http://tn.gov/revenue/forms/general/f0103801Fill-inR.pdf We will need to have a completed Power of Attorney on file before we can discuss your tax information with your representative.
 Contact us at (855) 286-7423 as to how and where the completed Power of Attorney form can be submitted.